 What to see in Suomenlinna

-There are several historical sights, museum, restaurant and cafe to visit.
+There are several historical sights, museums, restaurants and café to visit.
 Here is my take them.

 The pink-plastered Jetty Barracks, the main gateway to the fortress, is located on the northern shoreline of Suomenlinna.
 It is the first building visitors see as they arrive here.
 The barracks, built in 1868–70 in Russian era, was designed to accommodate 250 soldiers.